Elke Solomon

-Elke Solomon is an artist, curator, educator and community worker.
-She is known for her interdisciplinary practice that combines painting, drawing, object-making, performance and installation.
-She has exhibited widely in the United States and abroad.
+Elke Solomon (April 10, 1943 – January 9, 2024) was an American artist, curator, educator and community worker.
+She was known for her interdisciplinary practice that combines painting, drawing, object-making, performance and installation.
+Solomon exhibited widely in the United States and abroad.

 Early life and education

 Born in Rochester, New York, Solomon grew up in Detroit.
 She attended Wayne State University, The Society of Arts and Crafts, and received a BA and MA in Art History and Painting from the University of Michigan.
 She studied with Art Historians: Paul Grigaut, Nathan Whitman, Clifford Olds, Eileen Forsyth, Dick Seers, and Painting Department: Oleg Grabar.

 Career

 Solomon began her career in roles as: Artist and Curator of the Bartch Collection, Department of Art and Archaeology, Princeton, NJ (1964–66); and Associate Prints and Drawings Curator at The Whitney Museum of American Art (1969-1975); and educator, where she taught studio courses (painting and drawing), art history and theory: Parsons School of Art and Design, The New School, Columbia University, City College of New York, New York Feminist Art Institute., Princeton University, Portland State University, and Pratt Institute.
 She curated: Louis Lozowick (1972–73); Vija Celmins (1974), her first solo exhibition in NYC; Alice Neel: Painting Retrospective (1974); a comprehensive show of American drawings entitled “American Drawings: 1963-73” (1973); Chryssa: Selected Prints and Drawings, 1959-1962” (1972); and “John Altoon: Drawings and Prints”(1971).
 She instituted the exhibition of the Whitney's ground floor walls and was curator in The Whitney Painting Department for first Whitney Biennial (1976);

 She continued curatorial work with Independent Curators International (ICI) and freelance.

 From 1977 to 1985, Solomon made abstract paintings and drawings and public performances.
 Solomon was an A.I.R.
-Gallery Artist from 1981 to 2000 and currently serves on their board.
+Gallery Artist from 1981 to 2000 and served on their board.